United States airdate: November 16, 2000

 - Jerkass Has a Point: Popping Bubble Buddy for skimping on a restaurant bill is a little harsh, but he does owe Mr. Krabs money, as bubble money is too susceptible to a burst.

 - Kissed Keepsake: Pearl shakes hands with her celebrity crush Grubby Grouper and swears to never wash the hand.
-Then Bubble Buddy comes along, shakes it, and the soap on him causes it to be sparkly clean.
+Then Bubble Buddy comes along, shakes it, and the soap on him causes it to be sparkly clean, and Pearl bursts out sobbing.

 - Large Ham: (slo-mo) "NOOOOOOOOOOO" (slower) "OOOOOOOOOO" (even slower) "OOOOOOBLAGROBLORGRLBOABGLR-!!!!!"